LucaReggiannini/invisible-unicode-obfuscation-poc/README.md

 ## Overview

-The technique leverages Unicode characters that are rendered as invisible (or near-invisible) in consoles, process listings, and security telemetry (XDR/EDR).
+The technique leverages Unicode characters that are rendered as invisible (or near-invisible) in consoles, process listings, and security telemetry and logs (XDR/EDR).
 Although visually indistinguishable from whitespace or empty strings, these characters have distinct byte representations and can therefore carry information.

 ## How It Works